blakecwyu/Python_Machine_Learning/Project - Hotel Performance/README.md

    - One-way ANOVA
    - Tukey's Range Test

-   **Goal**: To prove seasonality in hospitality industry and support pricing strategy.
+   **Goal**: To prove seasonality in the hospitality industry and support pricing strategy.

-2. Hypothesis 2 - Occupancy difference between spring and summer
+2. **Hypothesis 2 – Occupancy Difference Between Spring and Summer**
    *Null Hypothesis (H0): There is no significant difference in occupancy between Spring and Summer.
    Alternative Hypothesis (Ha): There is a significant difference in occupancy between Spring and Summer.*

    **Features**:
-   - Seasons (Spring, Summer, Fall, Winter)
+   - Seasons (Spring, Summer)
    - Occupancy rate

    **Models**:
    - two-sample t-test

-   **Goal**: Based on the result of Hypothesis 1, spring and summer are not found significant difference in prices, which contradicts domain experience.
-Therefore, a new hypithesis based on occupancy differnece is created to explore whether the high prices in spring lead to low occupancy.
+   **Goal**: Since Hypothesis 1 found no significant difference in ADR between spring and summer, despite domain expectations that summer should be higher, a follow-up hypothesis was tested to compare occupancy instead, to explore if spring's prices may be too high.

-3. Correlation - Relationship between prices and occupancy in seasons
+3. **Correlation – Relationship Between Prices and Occupancy in Seasons**
-   A scatter plot was created for ADR vs occupancy within the spring season.
-   Pearson correlation coefficients between ADR and occupancy for each season calculated.
+   A scatter plot was created for ADR vs. occupancy within the spring season.
+Pearson correlation coefficients were calculated for each season.

    **Features**:
    - Seasons (Spring, Summer, Fall, Winter)